 - Get Cashback - get up to €100 in cash at a retailer checkout at the same time as you purchase something (service available at retailer discretion)

 - Shop online & worldwide - with wider online & worldwide acceptance.
-Shop online & worldwide where ever you see the Visa logo.
+Shop online & worldwide.
 This means you can shop for goods and services and withdraw money from the ATM just like you do at home.
-To help protect your card when online we have added a new security feature called Verified by Visa which gives you added security.
+To help protect your card when online we have added a new security feature called 3D Secure which gives you added security.

 If you use your Debit card abroad there may be charges.
 For details on fees and charges please refer to the Schedule of Fees & Charges for Personal Customers.

 *Merchants will be increasing contactless limit from €30 to €50 with effect from 1st April 2020.
 Limits abroad my vary.

 - Automated Payments

 Direct debits are an instruction you give to Bank of Ireland authorising an organisation to collect fixed or varying amounts from your bank account.
 Direct debits are useful for paying regular bills, such as gas or electricity.
 Paying by Direct debit saves time, is more convenient, and means you don’t have to worry about remembering to pay a bill.
 It is common for utility providers to offer discounts if you pay by Direct debit.

 To set up a Direct debit you either complete a Direct debit form (provided by the company or organisation you are paying) or provide authorisation over the phone, and the organisation that you’re paying will ensure Bank of Ireland knows that you have authorised it.
 You can cancel a Direct debit at any time by notifying Bank of Ireland.
 However, you must also notify the organisation the Direct debit is set up to pay.
 You can cancel a Direct debit by logging on to 365 Online, the Bank of Ireland App, or by dropping into your branch.